Skip to content

 When Writer B performs crash recovery or MemTable flush:

-1. Reads WAL entries sequentially starting from replay_after_wal_id + 1 (entry 13)
+1. Reads WAL entries sequentially starting from replay_after_wal_entry_position + 1 (entry 11, since positions are 0-based)

 2. For each entry, checks existence using HEAD request on the bit-reversed filename